Updated: Dec 6, 2020

 Eat a varied diet.

-For more information on how to follow a varied, healthy, and balanced diet, check out my book Eat Move Perform: Volume 1 - Nutrition & Supplements, available to pre-order via Waterstones through the link below:
+For more information on how to follow a varied, healthy, and balanced diet, check out my book Eat Move Perform: Volume 1 - Nutrition & Supplements, available to pre-order via Waterstones, Amazon, Folyes and more through the link below:

 Regular excess alcohol consumption increases the risk of developing a number of diseases including cancers of the mouth, throat, larynx, oesophagus, breast, liver, and bowel.
 It is estimated that drinking less alcohol could prevent 12,800 cancer cases per year in the UK alone.
 Regular alcohol consumption can also have a dramatic effect on your weight due to excess dietary calories.
 For example, a single pint of 5% beer contains on average 250 calories, therefore, drinking just 4 pints of beer in an evening equals almost 1,000 excess calories.
 It is recommended by the UK Chief Medical Officers to consume less than 14 units of alcohol per week, and include 2-3 alcohol-free days per week.